MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 Using the top-left tabs, drill down into Crashes and Errors.
 When you do this, the left chart indicates the number of crashes/errors per day, and the right chart shows the number of affected users.
 Filter the charts by app version, time frame, and status for a more focused view.

 App Center edits the exception stack traces for formatting and filtering sensitive information.
-Examples of sensitive information that will be filtered are URLs, Json strings, RequestIDs etc...
+Examples of sensitive information that will be filtered are URLs, JSON strings, request IDs.

 ![App Center shows you analytics on crashes and errors](~/diagnostics/images/new-crash-analytics.png)